uw-psych/hyakvnc_apptainer/README.md

 - ~~`ubuntu20.04`~~
 - ~~`rockylinux8_min`~~
 - ~~``rockylinux8`~~
-- `ubuntu22.04_interactive`:
+- `ubuntu22.04_interactive`: An basic command-line starter image for interactive use
+	- `ubuntu22.04_xubuntu`: Ubuntu with most of Xubuntu tools installed
-	- `ubuntu22.04_xubuntu`
+    	-  `ubuntu22.04_xubuntu_freesurfer`: + FreeSurfer

-Minimized/barebones container recipes, suffixed with `_min`, are provided with XFCE4, vncserver, and dependencies to run Lmod and build/run Apptainers.
+~~Minimized/barebones container recipes, suffixed with `_min`, are provided with XFCE4, vncserver, and dependencies to run Lmod and build/run Apptainers.~~

 These container recipes are provided to serve as examples and are meant to be modified to user needs.

 ## Build Steps

+It is recommended that you run this from a directory on `/gscratch` rather than in your home directory (e.g., `/gscratch/<mygroup>/<myusername>/hyak_vnc_apptainer`) -- otherwise, you might run out of disk space.

 Following guidance from [Hyak's Documentation](https://hyak.uw.edu/docs/tools/containers), We will need to build the container on an interactive work node: